ros2/sros2/SROS2_Linux.md

 ros2 security create_permission demo_keys listener demo_keys/policies.yaml
 ```

+These permission files will be stricter than the ones that were used in the previous demo: the nodes will only be allowed to publish or subscribe to the `chatter` topic (and some other topics used for parameters).

-Then, in one terminal (after preparing the terminal as previously described), run the `talker` demo program:
+In one terminal (after preparing the terminal as previously described), run the `talker` demo program:

 ```
 ros2 run demo_nodes_cpp talker